Metro Orlando FL | Kissimmee - Sanford - Leesburg

 All materials used for building houses must fulfill state and city laws and regulations regarding fire-standards (and other standards).
-The ASTM, previously known as the American Society for Testing and Materials, is one of the organizations that provides fire-resistance ratings for materials within the United States.
+The ASTM, previously known as the American Society for Testing and Materials, is one of the organizations that provide fire-resistance ratings for materials within the United States.

-The ASTM runs a series of intensive tests to measure the efficiency of a material to withstand a fire, and every approved materials needs to fall within certain parameters.
+The ASTM runs a series of intensive tests to measure the efficiency of a material to withstand a fire, and every approved material needs to fall within certain parameters.
 Ratings can vary widely between materials.